 Q: Do I need to call a professional if my dishwasher fills with water and stops?

 A: It depends on the problem you have at hand.
 If it requires an easy fix, you can go ahead and solve it by yourself.
 However, if you aren’t confident enough to fix it, then you should consider calling a professional plumber.

 While GE dishwashers are among the best in the market today, you should brace yourself to face some common dishwasher problems.
 The good news is that each issue has a solution.
-For example, if your GE dishwasher fills with water then stops, you need to identify the cause of the problem and determine the perfect solution.
+For example, if your GE dishwasher fills with water and then stops, you need to identify the cause of the problem and determine the perfect solution.